 - Add pork belly and fry for 5 minutes.

 - Add serrano peppers and fish sauce.
 Don’t add too much fish sauce since shrimp paste is already salty.

 - Pour the coconut milk and bring to a boil.
 Adjust the heat to low.
 Simmer for 30 minutes or until meat is tender.

 - Sauce will thicken and coconut milk will render fat.

 - Taste and see if you need to season with salt.

 - Note: For a drier sauce let it simmer over medium - high heat.
-The pork belly will fry with the rendered fat.
-Once it turns brown flip and fry the other side till brown.
+Pork belly will fry with the rendered fat.
+Once it turns brown, flip and fry the other side until brown.